brittaniSavery/personal-website/content/resume.md

 ## Profile

 Self-motivated, full-stack developer with 10+ years of professional experience in software and web development.
 Renowned for a short learning curve, a wide range of knowledge on various technologies and techniques, and quick turnarounds.
 Effective in communicating ideas clearly to multicultural and distributed teams while working in an Agile environment.
-Proficient in the French language.
+Fluent in French.

 ## Skills

-Javascript :separator: React (+ Redux) :separator: Next.js :separator: Node.js :separator: RESTful APIs :separator: MongoDB :separator: SQL :separator: AWS Lambda :separator: C#.NET :separator: Java
+Javascript :separator: Typescript :separator: React :separator: Redux/Context API :separator: Next.js :separator: Node.js :separator: RESTful APIs :separator: SQL :separator: MongoDB :separator: Java

 ## Professional Experience

+### Senior Software Engineer

+SimpleHealth | Remote
+2022–Present
+Integrated the complexity of insurance-based payments for SimpleHealth, allowing more options for women and people with ovaries to get birth control easily.

+- Developed a messaging system between the SimpleHealth app and the pharmacy API to simplify the workflow for pharmacists
+- Built an automatic process to re-send previously failed messages (e.g. outages) to prevent the loss of information between SimpleHealth and the pharmacy
+- Intercepted insurance API events and verified insurance copay amounts to charge customers correctly
+- Tools: Javascript, Flow Type, React, Node.js, MySQL, Git

 ### Full-Stack Software Engineer

-Science 37 | Los Angeles, CA (Remote)
+Science 37 | Remote
-2021–Present
+2021–2022
 Built the user interface to flagship product platform and deliver scalable solutions for new features that have the power to positively impact millions.

 - Integrated new feature for trial-based privacy policies, creating UI from mock-ups and API from requirements
 - Reviewed code and pull requests to ensure architectural standards and code quality
-- Tools: Javascript, React, NodeJS
+- Tools: Javascript, React, NodeJS, MySQL, Git

 ### Frontend Developer

-Plain Concepts | Seattle, WA (Remote)
+Plain Concepts | Remote
 2020–2021

 Maintained and created React websites for various Microsoft projects such as [Microsoft Innovation](https://innovation.microsoft.com/en-us) with an emphasis on internationalization and accessibility as well as frequently changing designs.